kavinunethsara/embellished/README.md

 }
 ```

-The app will extract each chapter until it reach a chapter with name `Epilogue` or no further next page links.
+The app will extract each chapter until it reach a chapter with name `Epilogue`, or a page without next page links.

 ## Building